-The following table summarizes the key differences and similarities between omnichannel and multichannel services.
+The following table summarizes the key differences and similarities between omnichannel and multichannel service.

-Businesses can enjoy numerous advantages when they offer omnichannel support throughout the customer journey.
+Businesses can enjoy the following advantages when they offer omnichannel support throughout the customer journey:

 Today, nearly 67% of customers expect a response from a customer service agent in less than 10 minutes.
 Consistently achieving these results is only possible with omnichannel support.